ionic-team/getting-started-iv-vue/README.md

 In this tutorial we will walk through the basic setup and use of Ionic's Identity Vault in an `@ionic/vue` application.

 The most common use case of Identity Vault is to connect to a back end service and store user session data.
 For the purpose of this tutorial, the application we build will not connect to an actual service.
-Instead, the application will store information that the user enteres.
+Instead, the application will store information that the user enters.

 - `src/services/useVault.ts`: A composition API function that abstracts the logic associated with using Identity Vault.
 This functions and reactive variable exported here model what might be done in a real application.
 - `src/views/Home.vue`: The main view will have several form controls that allow the user to manipulate the vault.
 An application would not typically do this.
 Rather, it would call the methods from `useVault()` within various workflows.
 In this "getting started" demo application, however, this allows us to easily play around with the various APIs to see how they behave.